boulder-on/JPassport/README.md

 ```
 # Dependencies

-JPassport itself only requires at least [Java Panama EA-17](https://jdk.java.net/panama/) to build and run.
+JPassport itself only requires Java 18 (there is a separate Java 17 branch) to build and run.

 The testing classes require: